 There are advantages to the 9 over the 6.
 Notably, the 6 doesn’t have the magnetic charger, it tracks just 6 rather than 16 zones and doesn’t come with a premium travel case.
-But you could be about NZ $150 better off.
+But you could be about £100 better off.

-Whilst the design of the brush handle is a bit different, fundamentally there are a lot of similarities between the iO9 and the Genius AI.
+Whilst the design of the brush handle is a bit different, fundamentally there are a lot of similarities between the iO9 and the Genius X.

-The AI is still very good, but it does look a little dated compared to the iO Series.
+The X is still very good, but it does look a little dated compared to the iO Series.

 And models like the Genius 9000 just don’t compete on smart features.

 But I will be the first to say you don’t need a premium model like this to achieve a good clean of the teeth.
-There are much more affordable models that will do a fantastic job.
+There are much more affordable models such as those in our best Oral-B toothbrush article that will do a fantastic job.

 Oral-B iO in depth review